-Transistors At The Molecular Scale: Electronic conduction in molecules - General model for ballistic nano transistors - MOSFETs with 0D, 1D, and 2D channels - Molecular transistors
+Transistors At The Molecular Scale : Electronic conduction in molecules - General model for ballistic nano transistors - MOSFETs with 0D, 1D, and 2D channels - Molecular transistors

-Course Outcomes Cognitive Level At the end of this course, students will be able to: Oogintive Level CO 1: Illustrate the physics and 1D and 2D electrostatistics of MOS devices and it ultimate limits.
-CO 2: Mitigate the short channel effects and design issues of transistors.
-Apply CO 3: Design and analysis of nano structure and nanoelectronic devices using FINFETs, Nanotube FETs.
-Analyze CO 4: Demonstrate the spin-dependant electron transport in magnetic devices.
+Course O utcomes Cognitive Level At the end of this course, students will be able to: ooginaro zoroi CO 1:Illustrate the physics and 1D and 2D electrostatistics of MOS devices and it ultimate limits.ApplyCO 2:Mitigate the short channel effects and design issues ofApply CO 2: Mitigate the short channel effects and design issues of transistors.
+CO 3: Design and analysis of nano structure and nanoelectronic Analyze devices using FINFETs, Nanotube FETs.
+CO 4: mag Demonstrate the spin-dependant electron transport in netic devices.
 Apply